-It was a sad day back in 1996, when the City of Houston lost its professional football team.
-With Bud Adams moving the team to Tennessee, the football loving people of Houston were without a professional football team to cheer for since 1959.
+It was a sad day back in 1996 when the City of Houston lost its professional football team.
+With Bud Adams moving the team to Tennessee, the football loving people of Houston were without a professional football team for the first time since 1959.
 It was not a good time to be a football fan in Houston.

 So how does a guy from the foothills of North Carolina come to afford to spend $700 million on a football team?

-His professional career began in the auto and truck leasing business, but he didn't plant the seed that grew into his fortune until 1983, when he founded Cogen Technologies, which became one of the largest non-utility co-generators of electrical and thermal energy in the country.
-The company grew and expanded over the years until it became the largest privately-owned co-generation company in the world.
+Bob's professional career began in the auto and truck leasing business, but he didn't plant the seed that grew into a massive fortune until 1983 when he founded Cogen Technologies.
+Cogen would eventually become one of the largest non-utility co-generators of electrical and thermal energy in the country.
+The company expanded over the years until it became the largest privately-owned co-generation company in the world.

-When he sold the company to Enron and CalPERS in 1999, they paid him $1.5 billion for it.
+Bob sold the company to Enron and CalPERS in 1999 for $1.5 billion.

-Football is not the only way he makes his money these days.
-He still owns a pair of power plants, one in New York and the other in West Virginia.
-He is the chairman and CEO of the McNair Group, a financial and real estate firm.
-He also owns the Palmetto Partners, Ltd., a private investment company he has manage his equity investments.
+Outside of football, Bob continued his business career.
+He owned a pair of power plants, one in New York and the other in West Virginia.
+He was the chairman and CEO of the McNair Group, a financial and real estate firm and owned the Palmetto Partners, Ltd., a private investment company.

 McNair founded a biotechnology investment firm in 2000, Cogene BioTech Ventures.
 The company did well for a time, but with three of its principals dropping out the venture came to an end in 2006.